fxu1024/fxu1024.github.io/docs/ds/cmlquotamgmt.md

 - Log in to CML as user `cml01` and start a new session.

 - Turn back to the resource pool UI.
-    - The new pool 'root.default.medium.cml01.user-1' and 'root.default.medium.cml01.user-2' are added.
+    - The new pool 'root.default.medium.cml01.user-1' and 'root.default.medium.cml01.user-2' are added automatically.
     - Note: Although the session container is using 2 cores and 4GB memory, we see that the quota of the user namespace is 15 cores and 24GB memory, indicating that it follows the user level quota specification.

 |No.|PATH|quota_cores|quota_memory|validity|distribution|order|queueing|preemption enabled|preemption fencing|priority enabled|priority fencing|tags|clusterId|namespace|